Frequently Asked Questions

 How Can I Check My MCLE/LEPR Compliance Status?

-Telephone the South Carolina Supreme Court Commission on CLE & Specialization at (803) 799-5578 or visit www.commcle.org.
-Type in your last name and bar number.
+Telephone the South Carolina Supreme Court Commission on CLE & Specialization at (803) 799-5578 or visit www.commcle.org and click on the “Check MCLE Credits” menu bar, then enter your Attorney Information System (AIS) user name and AIS password.

 What Do I Do If I Have Questions About the MCLE/LEPR Rules, Compliance or Reporting?